danielmoore/couchdb-ldap-auth/README.md

 Set to `true` to use SSL to bind to the LDAP server.
 Default: `false`

-#### LdapServer
+#### LdapServers

-The LDAP server to use for searches and authentication.
+The LDAP servers to use for searches and authentication, separated by commas.
+These will be tried in-order.

 #### BaseDN